Krishna-z2/Assignments/README.md

 We can use loops to performing a specific task again and again by declaring some codition or anything that the loop will follow.
 Here we sue loop for adding numbers from 1 to 50 that will give output.
 By creating a variable that is declared = 0. so, we can just add numbers into that variable.

+#  Assignment-3

+# Factorial:
+Taking inout from the user.
+Using Recursion which is a programming technique where fuction calls itself until it met a base condtion.
+In this a function call and calculate the factorial and then retrun the value.
+Atlast calling the function and displaying the output.

+# Calculate using Math Module:
+Using math module and accessing it's functions.
+Taking input from user and then calculating Square root , Log and Sine.
+We can find all of these using functions from the math module.